 When it comes to a Dutch Style Aquascape, like the one pictured above, there are rules about what fish should be in the tank.
 The rule says that every layer of the aquarium should have inhabitants.
 There should be top-dwellers like gourami’s or killifish, mid-dwellers like tetras or rasboras and finally there should be some bottom-dwelling fish like corydoras.

-1. Neon Tetras
+1. Cardinal Tetras

-The most widely recognized schooling fish is the neon tetra, and they are extremely suitable for planted tanks.
+The most widely recognized schooling fish is the cardinal tetra, and they are extremely suitable for planted tanks.
 I understand if you find they a bit boring or cliché, so I promise I’ll add some more uncommon fish further down the list.

 I’m starting to sound like a salesperson here, so I’ll turn it down a notch.
-The reason why I decided to put these fish on top of this list is because I’m thinking of adding a school of these fish (or cardinal tetras if I’m feeling bold) to my Dutch style aquascape.
+The reason why I decided to put these fish on top of this list is because I’m thinking of adding a school of these fish (or neon tetras if I’m feeling bold) to my Dutch style aquascape.

 2. Harlequin Rasboras